Moon Cactus

 Temperature and Humidity

-Moon cacti flourish in a favorable warm environment.
+Moon cacti flourish in a favourable warm environment.
 Their preferred temperature range falls between 20°C to 35°C. This variety can tolerate high temperatures but not winter frost.
+The indoor environment causes no harm to the cactus.
+Keep the cactus protected from cold drafts and cold temperatures less than 10°C.

 Lighting

 You need to give the proper lighting to the moon cactus.
-The upper part of the cactus can\’t tolerate plenty of sun whereas the lower part wants sunlight to thrive.
-The indoor setting will be more suitable than the outdoor setting for the moon cactus.
+Its upper part can’t tolerate plenty of sun whereas the lower part wants sunlight to thrive.
+The indoor setting will be more suitable than the outdoor setting for this flowering cactus.
+Direct sunlight can fade the attractive colour of the mutant.
+Avoid direct sunlight as much as you can for outdoor planting.
+Good shading can save this cactus from outdoor sunburn.

 Watering